surajsau/Netflix-ChromeXtsn/README.md

 A Google chrome extension to easily manage your 'Watched' list of Movies and Shows

 ## Download Instructions
 Download zip from this [link](https://github.com/surajsau/WatchedFlix/archive/v0.0.1.zip) for the latest version.
-Unzip it and follow the instructions in (this page)[https://developer.chrome.com/extensions/getstarted].
+After downloading unzip it.

+You'll need to enable 'Developer Mode' in Google Chrome extensions.
+Check [this link](https://developer.chrome.com/extensions/getstarted) on how to get started.

 Older versions are available in the [Release](https://github.com/surajsau/WatchedFlix/releases) section.